-The instruments in stern drive and Sea Drive models are electrically connected to the ignition key and operate when the key is on.
-Fuel gauges on outboard models are electric, but not connected to the ignition so there is a separate switch to activate the fuel gauge.
+The instruments in stern drive models are electrically connected to the ignition key and operate when the key is on.

 1. TACHOMETER GAUGE Standard equipment on stern drive models, the tachometer indicates engine revolutions per minute (RPM) in 100's.
 Consult your engine owner's manual for recommended operating RPM's.